monikakaron/feeling-responsive/pages/getting-started.md

 title: 10 Steps To Your Dream
 subheadline: A Step-by-Step Guide
 teaser: >-
-  This step-by-step guide helps you to customize Feeling Responsive to your needs.
+  This step-by-step guide helps you fulfil your Bikers Dream with Kabom in Lovely Portugal
 header:
   image_fullwidth: header_homepage_13.jpg
 permalink: /getting-started/